-Plain Smell Doctrine in New Jersey
+Plain Smell Doctrine

 In New Jersey, an individual does not have a reasonable expectation of privacy concerning odors exposed to the public.
 Application of this concept often arises in cases involving the smell of marijuana.
 In State v.
 Judge, 275 N.J.
 Super.
 194 (App.
 Div.
 1994), State Troopers lawfully stopped a vehicle for speeding and detected the odor of burnt marijuana after the driver opened his window.
 When the troopers ordered the driver and his two passengers out of the car to search their persons for contraband, they found drug paraphernalia on the two passengers.